The Future of Points-Based Hotel Loyalty Programs

 Guest Rewards Club is a platform that allows any hotel in the world to implement their very own Guest Rewards Club membership, not only like the big hotel chains – even better.
 This platform was developed specifically to help hotels increase customer loyalty, conversion and guest retention using true value propositions.

 Guest Rewards Club tracks all redemptions and subscriptions from start to finish which allows the brand to evaluate their program and optimize it to its fullest potential.
 This platform will support points or dollars all depending on the hotelier’s discretion.
 Our dollar-based systems continually adds value and feeds that human need for instant gratification while generating more repeat guests.
 We all now getting a past guest to return is much less cost than getting a new guest to stay.
 This allows for lower marketing costs and more profit margin to your business.

-If your brand sees the value in this technology and would like a demo of the Guest Rewards Club platform, schedule a time below that is convenient for you and your team!
+If your brand sees the value in this technology and would like more information about the Guest Rewards Club platform, contact our team today and let us help you improve your business!